Tyrrrz/PolyShim/Readme.md

 using System;

 // On newer frameworks, this references the framework-provided property.
-// On older frameworks, this references the polyfilled property.
+// On older frameworks, this references the polyfilled (extension) property.
 // Same code works everywhere without any changes. var processId = Environment.ProcessId;
 ```